mhornstein/RL-minigrid/README.md

 ## Tested Environment

-All Python scripts within this repository have been tested in the following environment:
+The `experimenter.py` script have been tested in the following environment:

 -   Operating System: Windows 10
 -   Python Version: 3.10.8